 Chances are that when you look at an image or painting, your first thoughts try to parse out or describe what you are seeing.

-Located on the 9th floor of the , the serves the and the UW community with free exhibits linking the science of vision to art.
+Located on the 9th floor of the Wisconsin Institutes for Medical Research, the Mandelbaum and Albert Family Vision Gallery serves the McPherson Eye Research Institute and the UW community with free exhibits linking the science of vision to art.
 The gallery’s current exhibit, which is open daily from 8:30 am to 5:30 pm and runs through the end of May, is called Your Brain on Abstract Art.

 The brain interprets visual information in two different ways.
 Through bottom up processing the brain takes parts of an image—like lines, edges, colors, and shading—and uses that information to come to an understanding of the whole image.
 Those features help the brain perceive a three-dimensional object from its two-dimensional representation on the retinas in the eyes.
 Likewise, in representational paintings artists take advantage of those features to portray the three-dimensional world within a two-dimensional work.